aravindan112/Movie-recommendation-system-using-cosine-similarity/README.md

 # Movie Recommendation System using Machine Learning

-This project implements a **Movie Recommendation System** using Python and Machine Learning techniques.
+This project implements a **Movie Recommendation System** using Python and Machine Learning techniques(cosine-similarity).

 ## 🚀 Project Overview
 The goal of this project is to recommend movies to users based on similarities in ratings and preferences.